legendreddragon/legendreddragon.github.io/lord/levels/level11.md

 ### Odds for Turgon (%)

 Chances of defeating Turgon with 0 or 80 Gems.

-*\*100M trials on each simulation*
+*\*100 Million trials on each simulation*

 | Kit<br>W/A | 0 G<br> | 0 G<br>H | 40D<br> | 40D<br>H | 40A<br> | 40A<br>H |
 |:----------:|--------:|---------:|--------:|---------:|--------:|---------:|